Gait Event Detection and Travel Distance Using Waist-Worn Accelerometers across a Range of Speeds: Automated Approach: Results

 \section{Results}

-In this study, we assessed the accuracy of step counts during walking, jogging, and running using our Walk4Me system compared to the iPhone pedometer.
+In this study, we assessed the accuracy of step counts during walking, jogging, and~running using our Walk4Me system compared to the iPhone pedometer~\cite{bergman2012there}.
 We validated our results by comparing both systems with ground-truth data.
-Our findings, as shown in Table-\ref{rate_table}, indicate that the Walk4Me system had an average step count error rate of 3.46\%, demonstrating reliable performance in accurately tracking steps at different speeds.
-The combined error rates from participants with Duchenne muscular dystrophy (DMD) and typically developing (TD) participants ranged from 1.26\% during slow walk pace (SC-L2) to 7.26\% during the fast 100m run.
-In contrast, the iPhone's built-in pedometer showed an average error rate of 48.46\% during short- to moderate-distance tasks at varying gait velocities.
-The iPhone pedometer had the lowest error rate of 36.35\% during the longer-duration fast walk 6MWT task, and the highest error rate of 85.26\% during the short-duration jogging/running task SC-L5.
+Our findings, as~shown in Table~\ref{rate_table}, indicate that the Walk4Me system had an average step count error rate of 3.46\%, demonstrating reliable performance in accurately tracking steps at different speeds.
+The~combined error rates from participants with DMD and TD participants ranged from 1.26\% during slow walk pace (SC-L2) to 7.26\% during the fast 100 m run.
+In~contrast, the~iPhone's built-in pedometer showed an average error rate of 48.46\% during short- to moderate-distance tasks at varying gait velocities.
+The~iPhone pedometer had the lowest error rate of 36.35\% during the longer-duration fast-walk 6 MWT task, and~the highest error rate of 85.26\% during the short-duration jogging/running task~SC-L5.

-For distance measurement, our Walk4Me system showed an average error rate of 5.83\%, with the lowest error rate of 3.9\% during the fast walk SC-L4 pace, and the highest error rate of 7.74\% during the fast 100m run.
-The iPhone's built-in pedometer had an average error rate of 42.23\%, with task-specific error ranging from 27.42\% during the 6MWT to 82.54\% during SC-L5 jogging/running task.
+For distance measurement, our Walk4Me system showed an average error rate of 5.83\%, with~the lowest error rate of 3.9\% during the fast-walk SC-L4 pace and the highest error rate of 7.74\% during the fast 100 m run.
+The~iPhone's built-in pedometer had an average error rate of 42.23\%, with~task-specific error ranging from 27.42\% during the 6 MWT to 82.54\% during the SC-L5 jogging/running~task.

-For step length measurement, our Walk4Me system showed an average error rate of 5.80\%, with the lowest error rate of 3.68\% at a comfortable walking pace (SC-L3), and the highest error rate of 8.64\% during the short-term jog/run SC-L5 task.
-The iPhone's built-in pedometer demonstrated an average error rate of 46.40\%, which varied from 30.76\% during SC-L5 to 76.10\% during SC-L1.
+For step length measurement, our Walk4Me system showed an average error rate of 5.80\%, with~the lowest error rate of 3.68\% at a comfortable walking pace (SC-L3) and the highest error rate of 8.64\% during the short-term jog/run SC-L5 task.
+The~iPhone's built-in pedometer demonstrated an average error rate of 46.40\%, which varied from 30.76\% during SC-L5 to 76.10\% during~SC-L1.